NicoHood/archlinux/tools/snap-tools/Readme.md

 Additionally some subvolumes are excluded from the backup, such as the pacman package cache and `data`.
 This data storage can be used for large persistent data which does not require (automated) backups such as VMs, makepkg, spotify, steam data.

+The `backup` subvolume is used when you want to use the disk as backup drive, but also make it bootable.
+Backups from other systems should be stored there.

 An embedded initramfs keyfile is used to unlock the root partition at boot, [without having to enter the password twice](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs).
 Make sure to chmod further kernels to permission 600!

 ```